- Published on

 What is React?

-React is a JavaScript library for building user interfaces.
-It is maintained by Facebook and a community of individual developers and companies.
-React can be used as a base in the development of single-page or mobile applications, as it is optimal for fetching rapidly changing data that needs to be recorded.
-However, fetching data is only the beginning of what happens on a web page, which is why complex React applications usually require the use of additional libraries for state management, routing, and interaction with an API.
+React is maintained by Meta and a community of individual developers and companies.
+It can be used for single-page or mobile applications, handling rapidly changing data efficiently.
+Complex React applications typically require additional libraries for state management, routing, and API interaction.

 Why use React?